tonysm/tailwindcss-laravel/README.md

 php artisan tailwindcss:install
 ```

-This will ensure there's a `tailwind.config.js` file at the root of your project, as well as a `resources/css/app.css` file with the basic Tailwind CSS setup.
+This will publish a new `resources/css/app.css` main Tailwind CSS file.
+Make sure you [upgrade your application to Tailwind V4](https://tailwindcss.com/docs/upgrade-guide).

 ### Building